centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of a Vendor, use the **SETPARAM** command.
-The name is used to identify the Vendor to update:
+If you want to change a specific parameter for a vendor, use the **SETPARAM** command.
+To identify the vendor to update, use their name:

 ``` shell
 centreon -u admin -p 'centreon' -o VENDOR -a setparam -v "3com;name;HP"